pordarman/alisa.db/README.md

 # Updates
+## v0.3.5 - **Quick update**

+- Fixed a minor bug in the README.md file

+- Errors in the database have been made more understandable

 ## v0.3.4

 - A new person has been added to the creators of the module, thumbs up 🎉🎉